 You read a lot.
 You listen to podcasts.
 You watch webinars.
 You subscribe to email newsletters.
 You attend events.
 You (try to) take notes on all these things.

-And maybe like me, you’ve also fallen into the trap of consuming all these things … but not really doing anything about them, or feeling like you’re stuck in a rut because you’re not learning anything new.
+And maybe also like me, you’ve also fallen into the trap of consuming all these things … but not really doing anything about them, or feeling like you’re stuck in a rut because you’re not learning anything new.

 It’s made up of three parts — managing Exposure to new ideas, creating a system for Processing those ideas, then deciding how to put those ideas into Action.

 How do we learn new things?

 So, this first step is represents our information diet.
 And just like our actual food diet, this should be managed in order to produce the outcome that we want.

 Personally, I found that whenever I didn’t have control of my information diet, I would feel like crap and feel uninspired.

 That was a sign that I was exposing myself to too much mental “junk food.”

 The key to this first step is control and balance.
 It’s important to make sure you consciously curate what you allow into your head.

 Imagine mindless Facebook newsfeed scrolling as french fries; imagine reading something useful for work as salad.
 It’s okay to go for the french fries every now and then.
 Just don’t let it become your entire diet.